 Following U.S. President Donald Trump's travel ban of Syrians (among others) to the United States, Jusoor approached ISOW with six additional students they hoped to place at a university outside the U.S. These students arrived in the Fall of 2017, and in addition to the arrival of six new students, the first ISOW Scholar graduated from her Master of Arts program in Cultural Analysis and Social Theory (CAST).

-Most recently in 2018, ISOW and Jusoor will support three additional students who will arrive in the Fall.
-ISOW will continue to seek partnerships with new organizations and to sponsor students from other parts of the world affected by violent conflict.
+In 2018, ISOW and Jusoor supported three additional students who arrived in the fall.
+ISOW continues to seek partnerships with new organizations and to sponsor students from other parts of the world affected by violent conflict.

 Have a question or inquiry?
 Send us an email.